OTHER PROGRAMMES

 For the third year in a row, we’re celebrating exceptional translations into English from Japanese in partnership with the Society of Authors!

-Ginny Tapley Takemori for a translation of Mornings With My Cat Mii by Mayumi Inaba (Harvill Secker, Vintage, Penguin Random House)
+The winner of the 2025 Great Britain Sasakawa Foundation Translation Prize was Ginny Tapley Takemori for a translation of Mornings With My Cat Mii by Mayumi Inaba (Harvill Secker, Vintage, Penguin Random House).

-This year’s judges are Lila Matsumoto, Asa Yoneda and Dr Victoria Young.
+This year’s judges were Lila Matsumoto, Asa Yoneda and Dr Victoria Young.

 Dr Victoria Young said:

-Read more on the Society of Authors website: Announcing the Translation Prizes 2025 shortlists – The Society of Authors
+Read more on the Society of Authors website: Japanese – Great Britain Sasakawa Foundation Translation Prize – The Society of Authors

 About the prize